cudmore/PyMapManager/readme.md

 ## Map Manager web server

-A web server to browse and share Map Manager annotates and time-series images.
+A web server to browse and share Map Manager annotations and time-series images.
+Please check out our [example server](http://cudmore.duckdns.org).

 In addition to the point-and-click interface, there is also a [REST API][rest-api] to programmatically retrieve data.

 ### Run the server locally